 The issue before the court was the reasonableness of the insured’s efforts to ascertain the identity of the owners or drivers of the two other vehicles involved in the collision.
 ICBC did not claim the insured should have done more at the scene of the collision to ascertain the identity of the owners or drivers but, rather, took issue with the insured’s delay in placing an advertisement for witnesses in the newspaper, a lack of concerted follow-up by the insured in checking in on the status of the police investigation, and the insured’s failure to post a sign on the street where the collision occurred seeking witnesses to the collision.

 The insured had told the police officer who attended the scene about the other vehicles and noted their colour.
 The insured reported the collision to his employer and to ICBC.
 The insured followed up with the police officer who attended the scene.
 The insured also placed an add in a newspaper.
 The court was satisfied that the insured made “all reasonable efforts” to identify the unknown owners or drivers and therefore determined that ICBC was properly named as a nominal defendant.

-This case was digested by Cameron B. Elder of Harper Grey LLP.
-If you would like to discuss this case further, please feel free to contact him directly at firstname.lastname@example.org or review his biography at http://www.harpergrey.com.
+This case was digested by Cameron B. Elder and edited by David W. Pilley of Harper Grey LLP.
+If you would like to discuss this case further, please feel free to contact them directly at email@example.com or firstname.lastname@example.org or review their biographies at http://www.harpergrey.com.

 To stay current with the new case law and emerging legal issues in this area, subscribe here.